penthooose/framework_toolkit/README.md

 # HAI-DEV-TOOLS

-A comprehensive toolkit for preparing data, extracting information, and fine-tuning subsymbolic AI models for integration into hybrid AI applications.
+A toolkit for preparing data, extracting information, and fine-tuning subsymbolic AI models for integration into hybrid AI applications.
+Contains both general-purpose tools and application-specific implementations.

-> Note: The tools of this framework are still under development.
-Many of these tools are currently customized for the development of my own application and may not all be easily generalizable.
+> Note: While some components like Model Tools, Fine-Tuning, PII Removal, and parts of Information Extraction are relatively general-purpose, the data preparation and dataset building modules are highly customized for my specific application.
+These customized components serve best as implementation examples rather than reusable libraries.

 ## Overview

-This framework provides a suite of specialized tools focused on the data preparation and model fine-tuning pipeline for subsymbolic AI components.
-The toolkit is designed to support the creation of custom language models that can later be integrated into hybrid AI systems combining both symbolic and subsymbolic approaches.
+This repository contains a mixed collection of tools across the data preparation and model fine-tuning pipeline.
+The more generalized components (model tools, fine-tuning, PII removal) can be adapted for various use cases, while the data preparation and dataset building modules demonstrate how I implemented these steps for my specific application needs.
+Together, they showcase a complete workflow from raw data to deployable fine-tuned LLMs for hybrid AI systems.

 ## Components

 ### PII Removal

-Tools for identifying and removing personally identifiable information (PII) from datasets:
+A more general-purpose tool for identifying and removing personally identifiable information (PII) from datasets:

 - Automated detection of sensitive information
 - Configurable redaction strategies